hugovangalen/komplementary-kontrol/README.md

 If you want to install it on your system, run
     `sudo make install`

+> Note: Installation will also create the folders `/usr/share/komplement` where
+> the mappings are stored, and `/usr/share/konfigure` for the presets.
+This is
+> where the utilities will try to find the files if they do not exist in the
+> path (i.e. running `komplement -m rosegarden.map` will load it
+> from `/usr/share/komplement/rosegarden.map`).

 ## komplement ##
 This basically works by reading the relevant /dev/input/hiddevX and